-McIlroy six off pace but insists: 'I played well'
+'I played well,' says McIlroy as he trails by six

 McIlroy said his decision to play "negative" golf, not chasing so many pins in favour of safer shot-making on several holes, paid off for him.

-"I hit it to a lot of the middle of the greens and made a lot of easy pars," McIlroy said.
-"I wish I could have gotten more out of the round, but it was pretty stress free."
+"I hit it a lot to the middle of the green and made a lot of easy pars," McIlroy said.
+"I wish I could have got more out of the round, but it was pretty stress free."

-McIlroy finished his day at Augusta on the practice putting green trying to find form he hopes will make the scoring difference.
+McIlroy finished his day on the practice putting green, trying to find the touch he hopes will make the difference as he chases down the leaders.

-Shane Lowry matched McIlroy's 73 after an eagle-birdie run on 13 and 14th was followed by a damaging double bogey at the 15th when he found water.
+Shane Lowry matched McIlroy's 73 after an eagle-birdie combination on 13 and 14 was followed by a damaging double bogey at the 15 when he found water.

-After being among the early starters, Padraig Harrington led early on after moving to two under but had to be content with a 74, with Seamus Power also finishing on two over after playing his first Masters round.
+After being among the first starters, Padraig Harrington led early after moving to two under but had to be content with a 74, with Seamus Power also finishing on two over after playing his first Masters round.

+- Can Ukraine repel Putin's forces?
+Panorama reports from the frontline in southern Ukraine

+- 'You can't just walk away, they'll kill you' - Police investigate a violent drug gang in rural Devon